- The Alcoholic/The Caligula: Implied by the cutscenes where he makes his sole direct appearance, and by some of the readables.

 Garrett's former associate.
 Recently imprisoned in Cragscleft Prison, some time before the start of the storyline of The Dark Project.

-Convenient Terminal Illness: When Garrett finds him and finally enters his cell, he's in really bad shape.
+- Convenient Terminal Illness: When Garrett finds him and finally enters his cell, he's in really bad shape.
 He has acquired a lung condition from his imprisonment in the damp, cold cells of Cragscleft, and is barely holding on to life.

 Distant acquiantance of Garrett and Cutty.
 Leader of a small local guild/group of thieves that specialize in robbing old tombs of the nobility on the outskirts of The City.
 Garrett follows the trail of Felix and his associates after no rumours came out about the group's return from a trip to find and seize "The Horn of Quintus", a priceless old musical artifact.

-Adventurer Archaeologist: Well, a leader of a small gang of thieves that don't mind venturing into old tombs deep underground in order to loot treasures.
+- Adventurer Archaeologist: Well, a leader of a small gang of thieves that don't mind venturing into old tombs deep underground in order to loot treasures.

-Posthumous Character: You find his body in the Bonehoard, along with his diary Amusingly enough, he died not too far from the entrance area of the ancient tombs.
+- Posthumous Character: You find his body in the Bonehoard, along with his diary Amusingly enough, he died not too far from the entrance area of the ancient tombs.
 Becomes a minor case of fridge horror as you press on forward through the mission with Garrett, realising how far Felix and his associates were from the Horn of Quintus that they were looking for.

-We Hardly Knew Ye: Much like Cutty, he's more of an incidental character in the "retrieve the Horn of Quintus" arc in the first third of the game.
+- We Hardly Knew Ye: Much like Cutty, he's more of an incidental character in the "retrieve the Horn of Quintus" arc in the first third of the game.
 He and his group are hardly ever mentioned again during the rest of the game.

-The elderly shopkeeper of the thieving gear shop "Farkus' Functionals", whom Garrett visits in the intro to a mission in The Dark Project.
+The elderly shopkeeper of the secret thieving gear shop "Farkus' Functionals", whom Garrett visits in the intro to a mission in The Dark Project.

 During the events of The Dark Project, Ramirez is one of the wealthiest and most influential "city wardens" (i.e. crime bosses) in The City.
 He repeatedly tried to lure Garrett into the fold of thieves and criminals that work for him, but Garrett, a hater of the wardens, always refused.
-After Garrett robbed from Bafford, Ramirez's pal, Ramirez decided to kill two birds with one stone and use Garrett's intrusion into Bafford's Manor as an excuse to assasinate him.
+After Garrett robbed from Bafford, Ramirez's pal, Ramirez decided to kill two birds with one stone and use Garrett's intrusion into Bafford's Manor as an excuse to assassinate him.
 Fortunately for Garrett, Ramirez's assasins miss him, arrow-sniping poor old Farkus instead.
 Naturally, Garrett then decides to take revenge on Ramirez for taking his bullying of independent thieves too far.

-Big Fancy Castle: His impressive abode, standing on an equally impressive and expansive estate.
+- Big Fancy Castle: His impressive abode, standing on an equally impressive and expansive estate.

-The Don: During the early phase of the first game, he is one of undisputed rulers of The City's underground crime.
+- The Don: During the early phase of the first game, he is one of undisputed rulers of The City's underground crime.
 Even nobles like lord Bafford have to cooperate with him, whether voluntarily or not.

-The Mafiya: Unlike the leaders of thieves' guilds, Ramirez is a general crime boss to whom hiring professional thieves is just one source of his major incomes.
+- The Mafiya: Unlike the leaders of thieves' guilds, Ramirez is a general crime boss to whom hiring professional thieves is just one source of his major incomes.